-ISSUES OF GENDER AND SOCIETY WITHIN HEALTH CARE (IGSHI01)
+ISSUES OF GENDER AND SOCIETY WITHIN HEALTH CARE (IGSHI0I)

-No students took this course in 2020
+Theory:pending 2021Practical:pending 2021Tutorial:pending 2021No students took this course in 2020

 Gender and related concepts: gender power relations, gender roles, manifestation of gender bias, gender as one of the many social determinants of health.
 The effects of gender discrimination on health matters of the individual.
 Effective communication with patients in a health care setting, demonstrating an awareness of the practitioner-patient power differential and gender and cultural differences.
 The impact of health care delivery systems in relation to gender.
 The workplace impact of gender-based societal and cultural roles and beliefs on health care practitioners.